 Pinterest is a very powerful tool for sharing business content with existing and potential clients.
-Read on to learn how to leverage Pinterest for your business.
+Read on to learn how to leverage Pinterest for your small business.

 Creating a Business Account